micfuc/openwebrx_E_micfuc/README.md

 *  Addition of stepchange button for change from 5kHz to 9kHz steps for broadcast SWL
 *  Addition of Spectrum display - this is somewhat new and may well get some changes
 *  Alteration/addition to allow for slower AGC in SSB operation (may need addition to pycsdr)
+*  Addition of 'ghost' mode - makes much of the receiver panel transparent so the waterfall is visible behind

 ## Licensing